-Botox is a botulinum toxin type A injectable solution that has been approved by the FDA for the temporary treatment of glabellar lines and crow’s feet.
+Botox is a botulinum toxin type A injectable solution that has been approved by the FDA in the United States for the temporary treatment of glabellar lines and crow’s feet.
 It is an effective treatment for excessive sweating, urinary incontinence, and continuous muscle spasms in the eyelids, limbs, or neck.
 Botox is a product of Allergan, a Dublin-based pharmaceutical company.

 Botox is ideal for patients with moderate-to-severe crow’s feet or glabellar wrinkles between the eyebrows.
 Additionally, the injections are suitable for patients who suffer from excessive sweating (or primary axillary hyperhidrosis) and urinary incontinence.
 Botox is also effective for patients with persistent muscle spasms in the neck, eyelids (blepharospasm) and limbs.

 Botox is contraindicated in patients who have a hypersensitivity to any ingredients in the injectable.
 In addition, do not use Botox if there is an infection at the injection site.
 If intended as a treatment for urinary incontinence, do not use when there is a urinary tract infection, or if the patients cannot empty their bladders on their own.
 Botox is not intended for patients less than 18 years of age; however, the treatment of strabismus or blepharospasm in patients over the age of 12 is approved by the FDA.
 As well, doctors use Botox to treat muscle spasms in the legs of children over the age of 2 with cerebral palsy.

 Botox is administered into the muscle to treat: